ovac/guardrails/resources/docs/bots-and-automation.md

 # Bots & Automation

 Bots can open approval requests (as initiators) or receive events to notify teams.
-Guardrails stores the `actor_id`, so consider creating a service account user for your bot.
+Guardrails stores the `initiator_id`, so consider creating a service account user for your bot.

 ## Service Accounts as Initiators

-Use a dedicated `staff` user (e.g., `automation@yourco`) and authenticate via a token with scoped abilities.
+Use a dedicated service account user (e.g., `automation@yourco`) and authenticate via a token with scoped abilities.
 Changes captured while authenticated as this user will record them as the initiator.

 ## Event-Driven Integrations